Attendance: Our target is 95%

 Telephone Number: 02476 744 000 Ext: 224

-If a student feels unwell during the school day they should inform their class teacher, the class teacher will then make an assessment of the child’s ability to stay in school.
+If a pupil feels unwell during the school day they should inform their class teacher, the class teacher will then make an assessment of the child’s ability to stay in school.
 If there is a medical emergency a pastoral manager will be called for immediately.
 If a child is deemed too ill to stay in school, a decision will be made by their pastoral manager and the attendance officer, and parents will be informed.

 If a pupil needs to take medication in school, we advise that parents/carers inform the school via a telephone call or a letter and the school will make arrangements to safely store the medicine in school.